 The Metropolitan Railway became the world’s first underground railway when it opened between Bishop’s Road (Paddington) and Farringdon Street in 1863.
 It was built using the “cut and cover” method where a deep trench is dug and the tunnel built in to it before being covered over.

-The City and South London line was extended several times and today forms the Bank Branch of the Northern Line.
+Over time, the City and South London line underwent several extensions, ultimately transforming into what is known today as the Bank Branch of the Northern Line.